Abbey Lincoln: Acting

-In 1956, Lincoln appeared in the musical comedy film The Girl Can't Help It —for which she wore a dress that had been worn by Marilyn Monroe in Gentlemen Prefer Blondes (1953)—and interpreted "Spread the World, Spread the Gospel".
+In 1956, Lincoln appeared in the musical comedy film The Girl Can't Help It —for which she wore an orange dress that had been worn by Marilyn Monroe in Gentlemen Prefer Blondes (1953)—and interpreted "Spread the World, Spread the Gospel".
+Lincoln did not like what the Monroe dress symbolized about her treatment in her early career, so she set fire to the dress, destroying it.

 With Ivan Dixon, she co-starred in Nothing But a Man (1964), an independent film written and directed by Michael Roemer.
 In 1968, she co-starred with Sidney Poitier and Beau Bridges in For Love of Ivy, and she received a 1969 Golden Globe nomination for her appearance in the film.

 Lincoln's television appearances began in 1968 with The Name of the Game.
 In March 1969, she appeared in Alice Childress's Wine in the Wilderness, the first of the 10-episode series "On Being Black" presented by WGBH-TV Boston, featuring individual dramas written, produced and performed by Blacks.
 Lincoln appeared in Mission: Impossible (1971), the TV movie Short Walk to Daylight (1972), Marcus Welby, M.D.
 (1974), and All in the Family (1978).

 In the 1990 Spike Lee movie Mo' Better Blues, Lincoln played the young Bleek's mother Lillian.